NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 </div>

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> The data files referenced in this section are located in the **SOCIODEMOGRAPHIC INDICATORS** folder and correspond to:

-The data files referenced in this section are located in the **SOCIODEMOGRAPHIC INDICATORS** folder and correspond to:
+>   - **ORIGINAL SOURCES**: Folder containing the original data files

-  - **ORIGINAL SOURCES**: Folder containing the original data files downloaded from each source web page referenced.
+    downloaded from each source web page referenced.
 Specifically:
     - **population_municipalities.csv**: Data file of the Instituto Nacional de Estadística (INE) corresponding to 2021 Population and